Sensitivity analysis of the perturbed utility stochastic traffic equilibrium: Numerical examples

 \subsection{Substitution patterns}

+The PURC model does not have error terms in the way that a classical discrete choice model in its random utility representation has random utility components.
+Therefore, talking about correlation in the PURC model is not immediately meaningful.
+Instead, we discuss the model in terms of substitution and complementarity, which is what we are concerned about.
+Specifically, we say that substitution occurs when a cost increase for an alternative causes the demand to increase for another alternative.
+In contrast, complementarity occurs when a cost increase for an alternative causes the demand to decrease for some other alternative.
+As we will show in this section, the PURC model allows paths to be complements.
+This is in contrast to the ARUM discrete choice model, in which alternatives can only be substitutes \citep{Fosgerau2013y}.

+It is clear that both substitutability and complementarity are at work when considering route choice at the level of network links: a cost increase on a link tends to reduce flow on nearby upstream and downstream links, while flow tends to increase on links on alternative paths.
+The situation is different when we consider substitution over paths.
+The path alternatives are necessarily substitutes in a classical discrete choice model, an additive random utility discrete choice model over paths.
+This fact follows from the properties of general additive random utility models \citep[e.g.,][]{Fosgerau2013y}.
+In this paper, by applying our sensitivity analysis results, we will show via an example that complementarity among paths is possible in the PURC model in general.

-To illustrate the substitution pattern of PURC, we consider in this subsection a simple example network (Figure \ref{fig:1_complementarity_example}) with equal link lengths of 1, and (flow-independent) link costs equal to link lengths.
+To illustrate the substitution pattern of PURC, we consider a simple example network (Figure \ref{fig:1_complementarity_example}) with equal link lengths of 1, (flow-independent) link costs equal to link lengths, and a single OD pair $(1, 3)$.
 Suppose a positive flow vector $x^*$ such that all links are active, and that the perturbation function $F(x)$ takes the form of Eq.~\eqref{eq:Fquad}.